 Teaches students how to apply historical thinking to present day problems.
 Each version starts with contemporary headlines about a current issue, moves to an investigation of its historical roots and legacies, and pivots back to the present to assess the impact of past history on present reality and to capture those relationships in a collaborative student project.
 It aims to show, in short, how and why history matters NOW.

 What is black music, and how do we know what we think we know about it?
 Together, we will examine musical creations pioneered by Africans and individuals of African descent over several centuries and across hemispheres.
 Doing so will allow us to consider the unity of the African Diaspora and its music, and also examine internal differences and diversity.
 Special focus is given to Latin America and the U.S., but, depending on the semester, we will also read about, listen to, and talk about music and musicians in Asia, Africa, and Europe.
-Most course assignments are multi-media and interactive.

 Survey of Latin American history from the discovery of America to 1824.